BaNgoQuang/nextjs-shadcn-ui_test/README.md

 UI elements are consistently styled using Shadcn UI components.

 For any questions or feedback, please feel free to reach out.

+Just replace `https://github.com/BaNgoQuang/nextjs-shadcn-ui_test` with your actual Git repository link.
+Let me know if you want me to add build, deployment, or testing instructions!